BattleBit-Community-Servers/BattleBitAPIRunner/README.md

 - https://github.com/RainOrigami/BattleBitZombies - 28 days later inspired zombie pvp game mode module

 # Features to come
+- Dynamic loading and unloading of modules without the need to restart
 - You can suggest some over at the [Blood is Good Discord](https://discord.bloodisgood.org)